Dataframe 0.14 Help

 DynamicDataFrameBuilder

-Previously mentioned dataframe constructors throw an exception when column names are duplicated.
-When implementing a custom operation involving multiple dataframes, or computed columns or when parsing some third-party data, it might be desirable to disambiguate column names instead of throwing an exception.
+Previously mentioned DataFrame constructors throw an exception when column names are duplicated.
+When implementing a custom operation involving multiple DataFrame objects, or computed columns or when parsing some third-party data, it might be desirable to disambiguate column names instead of throwing an exception.

 fun peek(vararg dataframes: AnyFrame): AnyFrame { val builder = DynamicDataFrameBuilder() for (df in dataframes) { df.columns().firstOrNull()?.let { builder.add(it) } } return builder.toDataFrame() } val col by columnOf(1, 2, 3) peek(dataFrameOf(col), dataFrameOf(col))